 City of Horror – Game players have to battle a marauding horde of zombies that are invading their city.
 This game not only touches upon the technical aspects of survival related to the presented scenario, but the mental and emotional ones as well.
 To win…survive, you may have to choose to forge partnerships you would prefer not to enter into or betray your friends.

 Players can control more than one City of Horror game character at one time and capitalize on their respective abilities.
-During the game, which typically takes about an hour and a half to play, participants search for a zombie vaccine, while scavenging for supplies, as they attempt to reach an evacuation helicopter before becoming a snack for the walking dead.
+During the game, which typically takes about an hour and a half to play, participants search for a zombie shot, while scavenging for supplies, as they attempt to reach an evacuation helicopter before becoming a snack for the walking dead.
 This survival board game is designed for three to six players.

 Wildcraft!
 An Herbal Adventure Game – This cooperative fun for the whole family preparedness board game teaches players about 25 of the most important medicinal and edible plants they will find in the woods.
 Players connect icon on the challenge and “trouble” cards with the appropriate plant card.